 To be eligible to apply for a grant, an organization must:

 In addition, the Green Bay Packers Foundation generally does not fund:

 The Green Bay Packers Scholarship Program is an educational partnership with Scholarships, Inc. and Northeast Wisconsin Technical College.
 The program was established in 2002 to benefit students from Brown County.

 Please contact the following organizations for eligibility criteria:

-The Green Bay Packers Foundation distributed an additional $89,080 in 2015 on behalf of National Football League Foundation to support the following initiatives:
+The Green Bay Packers Foundation has distributed funds on behalf of the NFL Foundation to support the following initiatives: